aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-ole-objects/_index.md

 ## **Introduction**

-OLE (Object Linking and Embedding) is a framework for compound document technology.
-Briefly, a compound document is something like a display desktop that can contain visual and information objects of all kinds: text, calendars, animations, sound, motion video, 3D, continually updated news, controls, and so forth.
+OLE (Object Linking and Embedding) is a framework for compound‑document technology.
+Briefly, a compound document is something like a desktop that can contain visual and informational objects of all kinds: text, calendars, animations, sound, motion video, 3D, continually updated news, controls, and so forth.
 Each desktop object is an independent program entity that can interact with a user and also communicate with other objects on the desktop.

 OLE is supported by many different programs and is used to make content created in one program available in another.
 For example, you can insert a Microsoft Word document into Microsoft Excel.
 To see what types of content you can insert, click **Object** on the **Insert** menu.
 Only programs that are installed on the computer and that support OLE objects appear in the **Object type** box.

 ### **Inserting OLE Objects into the Worksheet**

 Aspose.Cells for JavaScript via C++ supports adding, extracting, and manipulating OLE objects in worksheets.
-For this reason, Aspose.Cells has the [**OleObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/oleobjectcollection) class, used to add a new OLE Object to the collection.
-Another class, [**OleObject**](https://reference.aspose.com/cells/javascript-cpp/oleobject), represents an OLE Object.
+For this reason, Aspose.Cells has the [**OleObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/oleobjectcollection) class, used to add a new OLE object to the collection.
+Another class, [**OleObject**](https://reference.aspose.com/cells/javascript-cpp/oleobject), represents an OLE object.
 It has some important members:

-- The [**imageData**](https://reference.aspose.com/cells/javascript-cpp/oleobject/#imageData--) property specifies the image (icon) data of byte array type.
-The image will be displayed to show the OLE Object in the worksheet.
+- The [**imageData**](https://reference.aspose.com/cells/javascript-cpp/oleobject/#imageData--) property specifies the image (icon) data of byte‑array type.
+The image will be displayed to show the OLE object in the worksheet.
 - The [**objectData**](https://reference.aspose.com/cells/javascript-cpp/oleobject/#objectData--) property specifies the object data in the form of a byte array.
-This data will be shown in its related program when you double-click on the OLE Object icon.
+This data will be shown in its related program when you double‑click on the OLE object icon.

-The following example shows how to add an OLE Object(s) into a worksheet.
+The following example shows how to add OLE object(s) to a worksheet.

 ```html
 <!DOCTYPE html>